Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Sumerian was spoken in southern Mesopotamia and gave the world its first written records, pressed into clay in cuneiform script.
+Sumerian was spoken in southern Mesopotamia and gave the world its first written records around 3200 BCE, pressed into clay in cuneiform script.
 A language isolate with no known relatives, it dominated the region through the third millennium BCE.
 As Akkadian-speaking peoples rose to power, Sumerian slowly faded from daily speech, dying out as a vernacular around 2000 to 1700 BCE.
-Yet it refused to vanish entirely: scribes preserved it as a sacred and scholarly language for another two thousand years.
+Yet it refused to vanish entirely: scribes preserved it as a sacred and scholarly language for another two thousand years, the last known cuneiform tablet dating to around 75 CE.

 Worth remembering